JCalderan/xebicon2019-spinnaker-handson/part2/exercise2/README.md

 We hardcoded the version of "xebicon-frontend" to the value "v1" (see the Service and ReplicaSet manifest).
 Modify the pipeline in order be able to specify the version at runtime:
-- add a parameter "version"
+- add a parameter "version": required; default value: 'v2'; options: ['v1', 'v2'];
 - update the Service manifest
 - update the ReplicaSet manifest
+- start the pipeline using parameter 'v2'

+Head to the Infrastructure view: a new replicaSet has been deployed, and the 'LoadBalancer' (our Service) switched from the previous replicaSet to the new one !

 > Services route traffic to pods whose labels match the Service selectors